SolidLabResearch/decentralized-stream-notifications-aggregator/README.md

 ![Solid Stream Notifications Cache Architecture](./architecture.png)

+- In the current architecture, we only work with the webhook notification of the solid pods and cache them.
+We don't support websocket notifications yet as they are not very scalabble.(but would appreciate a PR for that in case you wish to implement it).

 ## License
 This code is copyrighted by [Ghent University - imec](https://www.ugent.be/ea/idlab/en) and released under the [MIT License](./LICENSE).